theRealAph/ScopeLocals/README.md

   the point an error was made rather than later.
 Also, there are usually more invocations of `get()` than there are binding operations, so it makes sense to do the check early.
-* Immutability.
+* Effective finality.
 The value bound to a scope local cannot change within a method.
 (It can be re-bound in a callee, of which more later.)
 * Well-defined extent.
 A scope local is bound to a value at the start of a scope and its previous value (or none) is always restored at the end.